drkrssll/chunks-rs/README.md

 ## Slabs & Plates

-Chunks has recently had two new window type additions - Slabs & Plates.
-These are Popup Widgets, with similar implementations to Chunks.
+Chunks recently introduced two new popup widget types: Slabs and Plates.

-Slabs & Plates have the exact same implementations, but have different behaviors.
+    Slabs: Display dynamically, triggered by changes in underlying text (e.g., volume detection).

-Slabs will display whenever a change in the underlying text is detected.
-This is handy for standard Popups, like for volume detection.
+    Plates: Display once at startup, then disappear after a set duration (e.g., welcome messages).

-Plates, on the other hand, display only once - whenever your Factory is initiated, and are destroyed after a set duration.
-These are more suited for greeter Popups.
+Both share similar implementations but differ in their display behavior.

 > These widget types do not need a designated layer, as they are set to Overlay by default.
 > Instead of a layer, enter the amount of seconds you would like the Popups to display for.